GuitarSoul/zabbix_hosts_to_ssh_terminal_import/README.md

 # Zabbix_Hosts_to_SSH_Terminal
-Script uses Zabbix as a source and generates files for importing new sessions to Putty, SuperPutty, SecureCRT, XShell Also writes down inventory info of every host to a file "Hosts.xls".
+Script uses Zabbix as a source and generates files for importing new sessions to Putty, SuperPutty, SecureCRT, XShell.
+Also writes down inventory info of every host to a file "Hosts.xls".